emissary-ingress/emissary/docs/topics/install/help/host-retrieval.md

-# `edgectl install`: Installer Failed to Retrieve Host Resource
+# Edgectl Install: Installer Failed to Retrieve Host Resource

 After creating a new Host resource using `kubectl apply` the installer was unable to retrieve the Host resource from your cluster.
 This is unexpected.